xvik/dropwizard-orient-server/README.md

 ##### Client initialization

-Server lifecycle is managed using `Managed` object, so embedded server will start only together with jetty (`server` command).
+Server lifecycle is managed using `Managed` object, so embedded server will start only together with jetty (`server` command) or with environment command.
 Managed instances are started after all bundles run methods and even after application run method, so server will be unreachable if you try to access it from these methods.